SUPREME COURT OF CANADA

 [29] The most recent decision from this Court addressing hedging in the context of derivative contracts is Placer Dome.
 At issue was whether cash settled derivative contracts qualified as “hedging” transactions under Ontario’s Mining Tax Act, R.S.O.
 1990, c.
 M.15.
 The Minister had previously excluded these contracts from the definition of “hedging” on the basis that cash settled derivative contracts were speculative and did not result in the physical delivery of output from a mine.
 LeBel J. noted that “[a] transaction is a hedge where the party to it genuinely has assets or liabilities exposed to market fluctuations, while speculation is ‘the degree to which a hedger engages in derivatives transactions with a notional value in excess of its actual risk exposure”’ (para.
 29, citing Brent W. Kraus, “The Use and Regulation of Derivative Financial Products in Canada” (1999), 9 W.R.L.S.I.
 31, at p.
 38).
 He concluded that the derivative contracts at issue were “part of a comprehensive program designed to manage the risk associated with fluctuations in the [market] price of gold” and that, under Generally Accepted Accounting Principles (GAAP), “the way in which a derivative contract functions as a ‘hedge’ is unaffected by the method by which the contract is settled” (paras.
 5 and 31).
 He endorsed the test used by the trial judge that, for a derivative contract not settled by physical delivery of a mine’s output to fit within the definition of “hedging” under the Mining Tax Act, there must be “some link” or “nexus” between the derivative contract and the output of the mine (para.
 14).
 LeBel J. concluded that the definition of “hedging” under the Mining Tax Act included cash settled forward contracts.

 [30] Placer Dome was considered by the Tax Court in George Weston Ltd. v.
 R., [2015] 4 C.T.C.
 2010, where Lamarre A.C.J. further refined the bounds of sufficient linkage.
-In George Weston¸ the issue was the proper income tax characterization of gains from currency-exchange-based swap contracts, a type of derivative contract.
+In George Weston, the issue was the proper income tax characterization of gains from currency-exchange-based swap contracts, a type of derivative contract.
 The taxpayer, George Weston Ltd., argued that the swaps were entered into to hedge against foreign exchange rate fluctuation associated with its U.S. subsidiaries.
 The Crown argued that to constitute a hedge, the derivative contract must be associated with an underlying transaction and there was no underlying transaction because George Weston did not sell its U.S. subsidiaries.

 [31] Lamarre A.C.J. rejected this argument, holding that it is possible for a derivative contract to be used for hedging even if “there is no sale or proposed sale of the underlying item being hedged” (para.
 97).
 She observed that the swaps, though “not linked to the purchase or sale of commodities”, allowed George Weston “to stabilize the value of the USD assets exposed to currency risk on the balance sheet” (para.
 77).
 On the facts of the case, Lamarre A.C.J. concluded that George Weston’s internal policies and the timing and quantum links between the swaps and George Weston’s net investment in its U.S. subsidiaries supported the finding that the swaps were used to hedge, not speculate.

 [32] As these cases demonstrate, the characterization of a derivative contract as a hedge turns on its purpose.
 The primary source for ascertaining a derivative contract’s purpose is the extent of the linkage between the derivative contract and an underlying asset, liability, or transaction.
 The linkage analysis begins with the identification of an underlying asset, liability or transaction which exposes the taxpayer to a particular financial risk, and then requires consideration of the extent to which the derivative contract mitigates or neutralizes the identified risk.
 The more effective the derivative contract is at mitigating or neutralizing the identified risk and the more closely connected the derivative contract is to the item purportedly hedged, the stronger the inference that the purpose of the derivative contract was to hedge.
-However, as noted, perfect linkage is not required to conclude that the purpose of a derivative contract was to hedge (see e.g. Atlantic Sugar, at p.
-711; Echo Bay Mines, at pp. 22-23; Placer Dome, at para.
+However, as noted, perfect linkage is not required to conclude that the purpose of a derivative contract was to hedge (see, e.g., Atlantic Sugar, at p.
+711; Echo Bay Mines, at pp. 722-23; Placer Dome, at para.
 49; George Weston, at paras.
 96-98).

 [33] In this case, the substantial linkage between the forward contract and Mr. MacDonald’s Bank of Nova Scotia shares fully supports Noël C.J.’s conclusion that the forward contract was a hedge.

 [34] Based on his testimony, the trial judge found that Mr. MacDonald intended to hold his Bank of Nova Scotia shares indefinitely.
 On this basis, she concluded that “Mr. MacDonald was exposed to no risk by holding the [Bank of Nova Scotia] shares” and that, as a result, he had increased rather than mitigated his risk exposure by entering into the forward contract (para.
 68).
 I agree with Noël C.J. that this conclusion amounted to an error of law.
-The absence of a synchronous transaction used to offset gains or losses arising from a derivative contract is not equivalent to the absence of risk and is not, by itself, determinative of the characterization of a derivative contract (see e.g., George Weston, at para.
-97; Echo Bay Mines, at pp. 22-23; Atlantic Sugar, at p.
+The absence of a synchronous transaction used to offset gains or losses arising from a derivative contract is not equivalent to the absence of risk and is not, by itself, determinative of the characterization of a derivative contract (see, e.g., George Weston, at para.
+97; Echo Bay Mines, at pp. 722-23; Atlantic Sugar, at p.
 711).

 [35] The trial judge’s error in concluding that Mr. MacDonald faced no risk from holding his Bank of Nova Scotia shares necessarily led her to conclude that he entered into the forward contract with the intention of speculating.
 She also allowed Mr. MacDonald’s ex post facto testimony and the fact that the forward contract was settled by cash, not physical delivery of the Bank of Nova Scotia shares, to overwhelm her analysis.
 In Placer Dome, LeBel J. noted that: